- Shareholders Equity

 As an investor, you should know the nitty-gritty of the stocks you are investing in.

-- It’s also important that you understand the concept of par value share and how much capital of a company is legal capital.
+- It’s also important that you understand the concept of this share and how much capital of a company is legal capital.
 You should also understand the difference between the par value (bonds) and the par value of stock so that you understand how to look at the actual issuing price of the stock.

 This has been a guide to what is Par Value of Stocks, its meaning along with practical examples?
-Here we also discuss, par value accounting, why par value is usually kept low and no par value stocks.
+Here we also discuss, accounting, why par value is usually kept low and no par value stocks.
 You can also learn more about basic accounting from the following articles –